NickMcConnell/FAangband/docs/a-quick-demo.rst

 things off at home and they will stay there until you return to pick them up.
 The interface is exactly the same as a store, but there is no payment.

-Now move to the staircase, represented by the ``>`` symbol, and press ``>``, to go down the stairs.
-At this point, you are in the dungeon.
+Now move to a path out of town, represented by the ``>`` symbol, and press ``>``, to take the path.
+At this point, you are in the wilderness.
 Use the ``l`` command to look around.
-Note that you are standing on a staircase leading back to town.
-Use the ``<`` command to take the stairs back to town.
+Note that you are standing on a path leading back to town.
+Use the ``<`` command to take the path back to town.
 You may find that any townspeople that were here before have disappeared and new ones have appeared instead.
-Now use the ``>`` command to go back down the stairs into the dungeon.
-You are now in a different part of the dungeon than you were in before.
-The dungeon is so huge, once you leave one part of the dungeon, you will never find it again.
+Now use the ``>`` command to go back along the path into the wilderness.
+You are now in a different part of the wilderness than you were in before.
+The world is so huge, once you leave one part of it, you will never find it again.

 Now look at the screen.
-Your character may be in a lit room, represented as a large rectangle of illuminated floor grids (``.``), surrounded by walls.
-If you are not in a lit room, keep going back up to the town and back down into the dungeon until you are.
-Now look around.
-You may see some closed doors (``+``) or some open doors (``'``) or some open exits (``.``) in the walls which surround the room.
-If you do not, keep playing the stairway game until you are in such a room.
-This will keep the demo simple.
+Your character will probably see grass (green ``.``) and trees (green ``+``), and likely some rock formations (``#``).

 Now look around using the ``l`` command.
-You may see some monsters and/or some objects in the room with you.
-You may see some stairs up (``<``) or some stairs down (``>``).
+You may see some monsters and/or some objects in the area with you.
+You may see some other paths (``<``) back to town.
 If you see any monsters, move up next to the monster, using the movement keys, and then try and move into the monster.
 This will cause you to attack the monster.
 Keep moving into the monster until you kill the monster, or it runs away, or you die.
 If you die, start a new game.
 If the monster runs away, ignore it, or chase it, but do not leave the room.
 Once all the monsters in the room are dead or gone, walk on top of any objects in the room.
 Press ``g`` to get the object, and it will be added to your inventory.
-If there are any closed doors (``+``) in the room walk up next to them and press ``o`` and then the direction key which would move you into the door, which should attempt to "open" the door.

-Now use the movement keys to explore the dungeon.
-As you leave the room, you will probably notice that your character cannot see nearly as far as she could in the room.
-Also, you will notice that as she moves around, the screen keeps displaying some of the grids that your character has seen.
+Now use the movement keys to explore the area.
+You will notice that as your character moves around, the screen keeps displaying some of the grids that your character has seen.
 Think of this as a kind of "map" superimposed on the world itself, the player can see the entire map, but the character can only see those parts of the world which are actually nearby.
 If the character gets near the edge of the "map" portion of the screen the entire map will scroll to show a new portion of the world.
-Only about ten percent of the dungeon level can be seen by the player at one time, but you can use the ``L`` command to look at other pieces of the map.
-Use the ``.`` key, then a direction, to "run" through the dungeon.
+Only about ten percent of the current level can be seen by the player at one time, but you can use the ``L`` command to look at other pieces of the map.
+Use the ``.`` key, then a direction, to "run" through the world.
 Use the ``R`` key, then return, to force your character to "rest" until she has recovered from any damage she incurs while attacking monsters.
-Use the ``M`` key to see the entire dungeon level at once, and hit escape when done.
+Use the ``M`` key to see the entire level at once, and hit escape when done.
 If your food rations are still at index ``a`` in your inventory, press ``E``, ``a`` to eat some food.
 If your oil is still at index ``b`` in your inventory, and there is a monster nearby,